SeverinNovack/Projects/README.md

-# These are my projects that I created while studying at the h_da for courses and in my free time.
+# This is a repository for most of my projects that I created while studying at the h_da.